-Stock-based compensation expense attributed to our variable interest entity, JiHu, was \$(2.5) million and \$0.2 million for the three months ended April 30, 2023 and 2022, respectively.
+Stock-based compensation expense attributed to our variable interest entity, JiHu, was a \$0.6 million and \$2.5 million of expense for the three months ended October 31, 2023 and 2022, respectively, and a \$2.1 million gain and \$5.5 million of expense for the nine months ended October 31, 2023 and 2022, respectively.
 See "Note 12.
 Joint Venture and Equity Method Investment" to our condensed consolidated financial statements for additional details.

-Interest Income and Other Income, Net
+Interest Income and Other Income (Expense), Net